jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 npm install -g configurable-http-proxy
 ```

-### Create the configuration for Jupyterhub
+### Create the configuration for JupyterHub

 Now we start creating configuration files.
 To keep everything together, we put all the configuration into the folder
 created for the virtualenv, under `/opt/jupyterhub/etc/`.
 For each thing needing configuration, we will create a further
 subfolder and necessary files.

-First create the folder for Jpyterhub configuration and navigate to it:
+First create the folder for the JupyterHub configuration and navigate to it:

 ```sh
 sudo mkdir -p /opt/jupyterhub/etc/jupyterhub/